deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Everyone paused, then settled a bit.
 There was a round of nods and murmured agreements, and the guys all sat back down on the couch.

-Baseball was left standing.
+BASEBALL was left standing.
 "Uh…hey, lemme in there…" he ventured

 "Couch is full, John."
 Firth told him, not looking at him.